 I mentioned 2024 City Connect baseballs will also return this season.
 The following list is dependable, but not guaranteed and not final.
 We expect each of these to be used in at least one game this season.
 A few teams will probably use their City Connect baseballs in multiple games.

-- Philadelphia Phillies “L🔔VE” City Connect Rawlings Baseballs
+- Philadelphia Phillies “L🔔VE” City Connect Rawlings Baseballs (confirmed by team source)

-- St. Louis Cardinals “The Lou” City Connect Rawlings Baseballs
+- St. Louis Cardinals “The Lou” City Connect Rawlings Baseballs (No evidence yet)

-- Tampa Bay Rays Pelican & Palm Trees City Connect Rawlings Baseballs
+- Tampa Bay Rays Pelican & Palm Trees City Connect Rawlings Baseballs (‘confirmed’ by MLB auctions)

-- Toronto Blue Jays Maple-Leafed T City Connect Rawlings Baseballs
+- Toronto Blue Jays Maple-Leafed T City Connect Rawlings Baseballs (‘confirmed’ by MLB auctions)

 Which was your favorite from last season?
 I prefer the Cardinals; they’ve always had sweet logos and uniforms.
 The pair of redbirds on a bat is a classic look.
 It also helps that this ball was only used in one game last year, so I’ve heard, making it scarcer and perhaps a bit more desirable for collectors favoring MLB Authenticated, game-used specimens.
 (I’ve just realized I never added The Lou City Connect ball to the MLB Teams page in the Museum.
 Yikes!
 I’ll take care of that ASAP.)

 No word on the Mets CC ball from last season, by the way.
 If you’ve heard they’re going to use them again, please let us know in the comments or via email/IG message.
 Since it wasn’t on the latest dealer order list for this season, we’ll consider it to be retired for the time being.
 Reminder, the 2022-2024 Astros is obviously replaced with the 2025 we unveiled earlier.
 And lastly, we’re still expecting 1-2 more.
 There was a Minnesota Twins City Connect sample ball rumored last season that was ultimately canceled.
 We’d like to think they fixed the flaws and got it done for this year—but no promises.
 Also, any word from the Dodgers yet?
-They’re missing great opportunities for valuable commemorative game balls in the Shohei era!
+They’re missing great opportunities for valuable commemorative game balls in the Shohei Ohtani era!